sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 ```
   A1
-+ A1 bis
++ B1
-+ A1 ter
++ B2
   A2
 + A3
   A4
   A5
 ```

-Rather than changing the A3 line, the update provides two new lines A1 bis and A1 ter (which become parts of the global pull request, including A3).
+Rather than changing the A3 line, the update provides two new lines B1 and B2 (which become parts of the global pull request, including A3).
 The system can not decide whether the change resolves or even affects the inline comment.
 Thus, it should still display the comment to let the reviewer decided whether it is relevant or not.
 Of course, it should still appear next to the A3 line, which means in this case the comment has "moved down" from the third line in the original unidiff to the fifth line in the new unidiff.

-> If the inline comment is still relevant wrt to the last update, it should move to follow the diff line to which it is attached.
+> If the inline comment is still relevant w.r.t to the last update, it should move to follow the diff line to which it is attached.

 As a side note, we can wonder what happen for an inline comment on line A4, which is kept from the original source.
 If we apply the same reasoning as above, we can infer straight away that the same rules apply.
 Also, nothing prevent us to add many inline comments to the same line.
 Let's rephrase the rules to clarify that: